 - (1) Evacuate quickly-without running-to the nearest exit specified.
-Use an alternate route if the nearest one is blocked. - (2) Identity of the employee(s) who remain to operate critical operations before they evacuate.

-(4) Until authorized, do not return to the workplace.
+Use an alternate route if the nearest one is blocked. - (2) Identity of the employee(s) who remain to operate critical operations before they evacuate. - (3) Proceed to the assembly area and stay there until accounted for and authorized to leave the premises. - (4) Until authorized, do not return to the workplace.